jbq/pkg-salt/doc/ref/configuration/minion.rst

 Default: ``warning``

 The level of messages to send to the console.
-See also :conf-log:`log_level`.
+See also :conf_log:`log_level`.

 .. code-block:: yaml